Sergalmazfas/Optideliver-AI-Powered-Delivery-Optimization-System/README.md

 ## Introduction

-The **OptiDeliver** is a comprehensive solution designed to optimize delivery routes, track deliveries, and provide an interface for senders to manage their shipments.
+The **OptiDeliver** is a comprehensive solution designed to optimize the delivery routes, track deliveries, and provide an interface for senders to manage their shipments.
 The system consists of three main components:

 - **Sender Interface**: A web application for senders to create and manage delivery orders.
 - **Postman App**: An application for delivery personnel to view and update delivery statuses.